-Tylenol on its own is a non-prescription (over-the-counter) medication.
+Tylenol on its own is a non-prescription or over-the-counter medication.
 While prescription medications are required to include certain prescribing information, such as common side effects, non-prescription medications like Tylenol do not typically contain the same information.
-Therefore, much of the information regarding side effects provided for over-the-counter Tylenol medications refers to serious side effects of the drug, usually due to overdose.
+Therefore, much of the information regarding side effects provided for the over-the-counter medication refers to serious side effects of Tylenol, usually because of overdose.

 Common Side Effects of Acetaminophen Include:

 - Constipation (infrequent or difficult to pass bowel movements)